ucatie/CarND-Capstone/README.md

 	STEER_Kd = 0.3
 	```
 4. **Yaw Controller** to calculate the steering angle based on the current linear velocity and the target linear and angular velocity.
 The result of this controller is added to the error value received from _PID Controller for steering angle_.

+This controller will simply use target angular velocity (rate of turn) and target linear speed to estimate the curvature radius of the road.

+It will then apply the bicycle model and use the steering wheel ratio, the wheel base and the road radius to calculate the needed steering wheel angle.

+All of the above will be done considering maximum/minimum limits of both steering wheel angle and lateral acceleration.

 5. **Low pass filter for acceleration** is used in conjunction with _PID controller for acceleration_ to calculate acceleration commands.
 It uses following parameters
 	```
 	ACCEL_Tau = 0.5